 Custom layouts ensure that buildings support actual workflows rather than forcing operations to adapt to generic plans.
 This is especially important for administrative units, medical facilities, and security buildings.

-For organizations operating in Iraq, modular buildings and prefabricated building systems are no longer niche alternatives.
-They represent practical construction methods aligned with real project constraints, helping decision-makers move from planning to operation with greater certainty and control.
+For organizations operating in Iraq, modular buildings and prefabricated building systems represent practical construction methods aligned with real project constraints—supporting faster delivery, predictable performance, and controlled risk from planning through operation.